Bone Grafting Promotes Bone Growth

-Every patient is different and deserves a personalized approach to treatment.
-That is why we offer a wide variety of bone grafting options to suit every patient’s unique restorative needs.
-The number of teeth we are restoring, the location of the surgery, and the current health of the bone are all factors to be considered when making the appropriate bone grafting recommendation.
+We offer a wide variety of bone grafting options to suit every patient’s unique restorative needs.
+The number of teeth we are restoring, the location of the surgery, and the current health of the bone are all factors to consider.
 These factors and more can be determined during your consultation and through the use of i-CAT™ 3D imaging technology.
-We have listed a few of the more commonly performed bone grafting procedures below.

 Accelerate Healing With BMP and PRP

 Bone Morphogenetic Protein